iogrids-website/roofing/content/pages/index.md

         avatar_alt: Eric Widget's photo
         content: >-
-          We discovered leaks during the last big storm and they were thankfully able to fit us into their busy schedule.”
+          We discovered leaks during the last big storm and they were thankfully able to fit us into their busy schedule.
       - author: Parsley Montana
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo